Mastercard

 Finance • Pentagram

-Visa’s visual identity traces back to 1976 when the BankAmericard system rebranded as Visa, choosing a name that worked across languages and suggested universal acceptance.
-The iconic blue and gold stripes emerged during this era, symbolizing the golden hills of California at sunset.
-The 2006 redesign modernized the mark with cleaner letterforms while preserving the equity in the diagonal flag element.
-The 2014 refresh simplified further, removing the flag from primary applications and embracing a flat, digital-first aesthetic that scales seamlessly from chip cards to smartphone screens.
+Visa’s visual identity traces to 1976 when the BankAmericard system rebranded, choosing a name that worked across languages and implied universal acceptance.
+The blue and gold diagonal stripe element emerged during this era, referencing the golden hills of California at sunset.
+The 2006 redesign modernized the letterforms while preserving the flag element.
+The 2014 refresh simplified further, retiring the flag from primary applications and adopting a flat aesthetic aligned with the shift toward digital payment surfaces and mobile wallet integrations that were rapidly expanding the contexts where the logo would appear.

 Maintain adequate clear space around the Visa logo to ensure visual integrity and maximum legibility.
 The minimum exclusion zone equals the height of the logo's cap height (represented as "x") on all sides.
 This protective space prevents the logo from appearing cluttered when placed near other graphic elements, text, or page edges.